Each project draws from a pool of top-notch actors, comedians, improvisors, musicians, technical directors, and designers.

 Ian is an award-winning playwright; he trained as an actor in the BFA program at University of Alberta, and holds an MFA in Theatre (Directing) from York University.

 Ian wrote and directed GONE SOUTH, a feature documentary about Canadians in Hollywood which has screened at a number of North American Film Festivals.
-As Creative Director of Beachfire Films, Ian has several projects in development, and is also writing a non-fiction book.
+Ian has several TV projects in development, and is also writing a non-fiction book.
 Ian sat on the board of the Greater Victoria Film Commission, and is a member of the Aboriginal Media Producers Association.